SSaranya19/Expense_Tracker_Streamlit_App_Project/README.md

 4. Developing a Streamlit app for visualizing analyses.

 The tracker categorizes expenses into Food, groceries, shopping, and personal spending, offering a detailed overview of financial habits over a year.

+You can access the live version of the app here:

+[Expense Tracker Streamlit App] (https://expense-tracker-app-project.streamlit.app/)